0xkalvin/data-structures-and-algorithms/README.md

 Bebop

-Bebop is like if Linus Torvalds was hit by a bus and he had to code the entire linux kernel with a single brain cell left
+Bebop is like if Linus Torvalds was hit by a bus and he had to code the entire linux kernel with only a single brain cell left.